cubouyaka/blogphoto/README.md

   5. Utilisation of generic view LoginView
   6. Signup page with a UserCreationForm
   7. Validators for password
 II.
-MMM
-  1. Creation of a service to upload images with a form
+  1. Uploading images with a form
-  2. Possibility to change profile picture with a form
+  2. Changing profile picture with a form
+  3. Displaying feed on home page.
+  4. Creating a Blog article with a Photo uploaded (BlogForm + PhotoForm)
+  5. View for Blog article